Kitware/kwimage/README.rst

 This module contains data structures for three image annotation primitives:

-    * Boxes  # technically this could be made out of Coords and renamed to VectorCoords
+    * Boxes  # technically this could be made out of Coords, probably not for efficiency and decoupling
-    * Mask   # likewise this could be renamed to RasterCoords
+    * Mask   # likewise this could be renamed to Raster
     * Coords #

 These primative structures are used to define these metadata-containing composites: